 Vistaprint reveals small businesses struggle with identity

-UK tradesmen are struggling to differentiate themselves according to new research released by Vistaprint.
-The study revealing that 37%[1] of small businesses in the building, plumbing and roofing trade may be guilty of not branding themselves effectively, leaving them exposed to missed business opportunities.
+Link Insertion: UK tradesmen are struggling to differentiate themselves, according to new research released by Vistaprint.
+The study reveals that 37% of small businesses in the building, plumbing, and roofing trades may be guilty of not branding themselves effectively, leaving them exposed to missed business opportunities and stagnating growth.

-By failing to differentiate, these small business owners are at risk of lacking identity and losing out on sales opportunities, according to Vistaprint.
+By failing to differentiate, these small business owners risk lacking a clear identity and missing out on valuable sales opportunities, according to Vistaprint.

 The top branding pitfalls identified in the construction sector are: